Panzer VIII Maus: Capture

 After the war, the commander of Soviet armored and mechanized troops ordered the hull of V1 to be mated with the turret of V2.
 The Soviets used six FAMO-built Sd.Kfz.
 9 18t half-tracks, the largest of Germany's half-track vehicles built until May 1945, to pull the 55-ton turret off the destroyed hull.
-The resulting vehicle was then sent back to the USSR for further testing at Kubinka.
+The resulting vehicle was then sent back to the USSR for further testing and is now at Kubinka.

+A gunsight intended for the wooden mock-up turret was captured by British forces.
+It is now in the collection of The Tank Museum at Bovington.